The contents of Europe by Rail

 Europe by Rail: The Definitive Guide

-Here's an overview of the contents of the 17th edition of the guidebook Europe by Rail.
-That 17th edition is about to be superceded by a new edition, due out on 24 October 2024.
+Here's an overview of the contents of the 19th edition of the guidebook Europe by Rail.

 Fifty routes exploring Europe

-At the heart of Europe by Rail: The Definitive Guide – the 18th edition of which will be published on 24 October 2024 – are detailed descriptions of 50 amazing European rail journeys.
+At the heart of Europe by Rail: The Definitive Guide – the 19th edition of which is published on 22 June 2026 – are detailed descriptions of 52 amazing European rail journeys.
 Some journeys are sufficiently long that you could easily build an entire holiday around them (eg. from Amsterdam to Stockholm or Hamburg to Budapest).
 Others are more modest in scope - such as a scenic wander through the Harz Mountains of eastern Germany or a rail cruise along the French Riviera.

 Sometimes we commend a short-cut or an alternative route.
 Of course no-one dictates that you must follow our routes in their entirety.
 You can pick and choose, switching from one to another where they intersect, and sometimes branching out on your own to explore territory beyond our recommended routes.
-This 17th edition of Europe by Rail includes many new routes.
-Those new routes are mainly in the second half of the book.
-All older routes have been thoroughly updated.
-Here is the list of the 50 routes featured in Europe by Rail (just click on a section name to review the list of routes in that area):
+Here is the list of the 52 routes featured in Europe by Rail (just click on a section name to review the list of routes in that area):

 • 1.
 Following Brunel to Cornwall